fynnomenon/iann_wtfproject/README.md

 ### Models 🤖

 The full source code for our models can be found in the folder [model](model).
 They can either be run directly from the command line or within Google Colab.
+By passing arguments to the main.py file, you can choose whether to use the baseline or multimodal model.
+See the table below for all the different arguments you can use:

 |     Argument     |  Defaul  |   Options   |
 | :--------------: | :------: | :---------: |